MarkNahabedian/MapMyStuff/floor_plan_cleanup/README.md

 The floor plan we were given covers all of the basement of W31 (DuPont).
 We only care about the Hobby Shop.
-The rest is unnecessary and removing it reduces the side of the SVG file by an order of magnitude.
+The rest is unnecessary and removing it reduces the size of the SVG file by an order of magnitude.

 The command line arguments --grid_spacing, --clip_box, and